 Museums and art galleries with permanent collections of utmost importance include the Museum of Visual Arts in Heraklion, the Art Factory Eleourgion in Dromonero, the Museum of Contemporary Art in Rethymnon and more.
-Important collections of wood and stone sculpture operate in Axos, Asteri, Venerato and Marathos.
+Important collections of wood and stone sculpture operate in Axos, Anogia, Venerato and Marathos.
 There is also a Wax museum in Zoniana.

 Museums and collections that highlight the life and work of great Cretan authors, artists and politicians are met all over the island.
 Venues associated with the life and work of the national leader Eleftherios Venizelos are open to visitors.
 These include the house where he was born in Mournies, his house at Halepa, the Historical Museum in Therisso and the Museum of Venizelos at the village Agios Georgios.
 A very interesting museum dedicated to the great author Nikos Kazantzakis operates at his birthplace, Myrtia.
-Moreover, visitors can visit the house, where the great Cretan painter El Greco is believed to have been born in Fodele, and the Gate Bethlehem at the Walls of Heraklion, where objects used for the film El Greco are exposed.
+Moreover, visitors can visit the house, where the great Cretan painter El Greco (Dominikos Theotokopoulos) is believed to have been born in Fodele, and the Gate Bethlehem at the Walls of Heraklion, where objects used for the film El Greco are exposed.
 Lastly, Viannos houses a museum dedicated to the author Ioannis Kondylakis.

 The Museum of Visual Arts in Heraklion is a private art museum.
 It was founded in May 2000 by Kostas Schizakis.
 Its activities include organizing educational seminars and lectures on artistic creation.